10 Ways to Improve Speaking a Foreign Language

 On a daily basis, both Arsenio and I receive questions from English Language Learners who want to know, “How can I improve my English speaking?”
 So, in this episode, Arsenio and I discuss my Top 10 Ways to Improve Speaking a Foreign Language.

-I’m grateful I get to be a regular guest on The Arsenio Buck Show, a high-energy ESL Podcast!
-Arsenio interviews English teachers and English language learners from all over the world, giving practical English language learning tips through entertaining discussions and cultural stories.
+I’m grateful to be a regular guest on The Arsenio Buck Show, a high-energy ESL Podcast!
+Arsenio interviews English teachers and English language learners from all over the world, giving practical English language learning and teaching tips through entertaining discussions and cultural stories.
 In previous podcast episodes we have discussed everything from How Mindfulness Benefits Both Teachers and Students to the Balance of all 4 Domains of English Language Learning: Reading, Writing, Speaking, and Listening.
 Speaking Strategies are sprinkled throughout all of our podcast episodes.
 However, due to the high demand, we made one concise discussion with our favorite foreign language speaking strategies.

 You can listen to the podcast for our explanations and examples.
 Here are the bullet points of my Top 10 Ways to Improve Speaking a Foreign Language: